cables-gl/cables_docs/md/faq/teaching/teaching.md

+# teaching cables

-# cables at schools and universities
+## cables at schools and universities

 cables is used at more and more universities completly for free. if you want to teach cables at yours and have any questions don't hesitate to contact us

-# cables was used at those schools:
+## cables was used at those schools:

 - Akademie für Theater und Digitalität, Dortmund, Germany
 - Ecole Supérieure d'Ingénieurs Léonard de Vinci, France